-- Do not operate the equipment with any doors or covers open. - Do not touch wirings or any electric parts inside the equipment during operation. - Do not touch the equipment during operation if the equipment or your body is wet. - Be sure to stop the engine whenever touching Weld output terminals such as when installing or removing welding cables. - Do not connect welding cables to any part other than Weld output terminals. - Do not insert any metallic objects, such as pins or wires, into AC output receptacles or remote controller connectors. - Always be sure to turn off all breakers before installing or removing devices using AC output receptacles. - Always be sure to repair the corresponding earth leakage location when earth leakage circuit breakers operate. - Always be sure to stop the engine and remove the starter key before performing any equipment check or maintenance.
+- Do not operate the equipment with any doors or covers open. - Do not touch wirings or any electric parts inside the equipment during operation. - Do not touch the equipment during operation if the equipment or your body is wet. - Be sure to stop the engine whenever touching Weld output terminals such as when installing or removing welding cables. - Do not connect welding cables to any part other than Weld output terminals. - Do not insert any metallic objects, such as pins or wires, into AC output receptacles or remote control receptacles. - Always be sure to turn off all breakers before installing or removing devices using AC output receptacles. - Always be sure to repair the corresponding earth leakage location when earth leakage circuit breakers operate. - Always be sure to stop the engine and remove the engine key before performing any equipment check or maintenance.

 - Always be sure to stop the engine when inspecting fuel or refueling, and absolutely never perform such tasks near fire or other open flame.
-Wait until the engine has completely cooled before inspecting fuel or refueling. - Always be sure to wipe up any spilled fuel or oil. - Absolutely never use the equipment if there is a fuel, oil or cooling water leak, and be sure to always repair the leak before using. - Absolutely never inspect or perform maintenance to the equipment near fire or other open flame. - Keep any ignitable items (such as fuel, gas and paint) or inflammable items away from the equipment because the muffler, exhaust fume and other parts attain high temperatures. - Keep any ignitable items (such as fuel, gas and paint) or inflammable items away from the work area due to the scattering of weld spatter that occurs during welding. - Provide at least 1 meter (3 feet) of distance between the equipment and walls and other obstacles, and operate the equipment on a flat surface. - Allow the equipment to cool before covering with protective covers and similar items. - Do not ground wiring of earth leakage circuit breakers of the equipment to piping that passes through flammable material.
+Wait until the engine has completely cooled before inspecting fuel or refueling. - Always be sure to wipe up any spilled fuel or oil. - Spilled fuel and oil accumulates in the spill containment.
+Do not operate the equipment with liquid accumulated in the spill containment. - Absolutely never use the equipment if there is a fuel, oil or cooling water leak, and be sure to always repair the leak before using. - Absolutely never inspect or perform maintenance to the equipment near fire or other open flame. - Keep any ignitable items (such as fuel, gas and paint) or inflammable items away from the equipment because the muffler, exhaust fume and other parts attain high temperatures. - Keep any ignitable items (such as fuel, gas and paint) or inflammable items away from the work area due to the scattering of weld spatter that occurs during welding. - Provide at least 1 meter (3 feet) of distance between the equipment and walls and other obstacles, and operate the equipment on a flat surface. - Allow the equipment to cool before covering with protective covers and similar items. - Do not ground wiring of earth leakage circuit breakers of the equipment to piping that passes through flammable material.

-Warning: Injury
+A Warning: Injury

 - Do not operate the equipment with any doors or covers open.
-There is a danger of hair, body parts and other items being caught up in moving parts such as cooling fans and belts. - Do not modify the equipment and do not operate with parts removed. - Always be sure to stop the engine and remove the starter key before performing any equipment check or maintenance.
+There is a danger of hair, body parts and other items being caught up in moving parts such as cooling fans and belts. - Do not modify the equipment and do not operate with parts removed. - Always be sure to stop the engine and remove the engine key before performing any equipment check or maintenance.